kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/introduction-to-emotional-intelligence.md

 ## Goleman’s Mixed Model of Emotional Intelligence

-Daniel Goleman built upon Mayer and Salovey’s ability-based emotional intelligence model to develop a model for the competencies and skills that underpin high leadership performance.
+Daniel Goleman built upon Mayer and Salovey’s ability-based emotional intelligence model to develop a model for the competencies and skills that underpin high performance.